I may get paid commission for purchases made after clicking a link in this post.

 Do you want your blog to be more than just a hobby?
 Do you wish your blog made enough money to be your full-time job?
 Here’s how to treat your blog like a business (and start actually making money!).

-It blows my mind to think that in just over 3 years I’ve taken my blog from nothing to a profitable business.
+It blows my mind to think that in less than 2 years I took my blog from nothing to a profitable business.
 Owning my own business was the thing that I always wanted to do but never realised – it took me the best part of 40 years to figure it out!

 I knew I wanted to work ‘in business’ from about the age of 15.
 Largely inspired by the film ‘Working Girl’, which is still one of my favourite films of all time.
 It sounds daft, but it was the business mindset of the lead character, played by Melanie Griffith, that really inspired me – the way she connected the dots and figures out how to make the deal (in this case a corporate merger).